 - Types, classifications, and routes of administration

 - Pharmacology of agents, regardless of indications for use

 - Principles of safe preparation, storage, labeling, transportation, and disposal of agents

 - Administration procedures

 - Appropriate use and disposal of personal protective equipment

-- Assessment of, education on, and management of post-treatment care, including urgent follow-up care procedures, late or long-term side effects, and physical and psychosocial aspects of survivorship
+- Assessment of, education on, and management of post-treatment care, including follow-up care procedures, late or long-term side effects, and physical and psychosocial aspects of survivorship

 Approved by the ONS Board of Directors, October 2017.